graydenjay/flux-radio/README.md

-# C - A collaborative listening room using Spotify
+# Flux Radio - A Spotify radio for workaholics

 This project is a site where multiple users can propose songs and vote for them, having them played in a synchronised way through Spotify.